Serpent in the Staglands

 Serpent in the Staglands is an old-school isometric computer role-playing game developed by independent game developer Whalenought Studios for Microsoft Windows, OS X and Linux.
 Using the tagline "a 90s CRPG in every way but the release date", The game resembles several classic games such as Fallout, Baldur's Gate, and Darklands.
 The game is notable for being "old-school", lacking several features seen in modern RPGs such as introductory or tutorial levels, automatically updated journals and quest-markers.
 It also has a distinct pixelated graphics style.
 The game uses the Unity Technologies' Unity engine.

-In Serpent of the Staglands, you assume the role of Necholai, a lesser God who has descended to earth to take part in a festival in his honor.
-However, once the festivities are over, some unseen force prevents you from leaving your mortal form and returning to your home.
-Therefore, you disguise yourself as a spice merchant, trying to move unnoticed throughout the land in an endeavor to find out who is blocking your passage to the astral planes to finally reclaim your immortality.
+In Serpent of the Staglands, the player assumes the role of Necholai, a lesser god who has descended to Earth to take part in a festival in his honor.
+However, once the festivities are over, an unseen force prevents Necholai from leaving his mortal form and returning to home.
+Necholai disguises yourself as a spice merchant, trying to move unnoticed throughout the land in an endeavor to find out who is blocking his passage to the astral planes so that he can reclaim his immortality.

 The game was the subject of a successful Kickstarter campaign raising $28,058 from 1,092 backers.
 It was released via the Whalenought website as well as GOG.com, Steam and Humble Store on 28 May 2015.
 Josh Sawyer and Feargus Urquhart from Obsidian Entertainment were among the backers.

 An expansion pack is currently under development.

-Despite initially being "almost completely ignored by the specialized press", favorable reviews and impressions are starting to appear.
+Despite initially being "almost completely ignored by the specialized press", the game garnered favorable reviews and impressions.

 Gameplay

 The game features a classless role-playing system reminiscent of the SPECIAL system used in Fallout.
 The player is free to create builds using any combination of the magic, combat and aptitude skills available.
-You create your character at the start of the game, and might optionally create up the five more.
-Alternatively, you recruit companions you meet in the game world.
-A noteworthy feature is the ability to bind the souls of these companions to the will of the player character, making sure that they will not leave your party later on.
+The player creates their character at the start of the game, and can create up to five more.
+Alternatively, they can recruit companions in the game world.
+A noteworthy feature is the ability to bind the souls of these companions to the will of the player character, preventing them from leaving the party.

-Similarly reminiscent of Fallout, the game allows open world sandbox exploration, meaning that the player is free to move about the map as he chooses and solve quests in any order desired.
+The game allows open world sandbox exploration, meaning that the player is free to move about the map and solve quests in any order desired.
 The game also features a non-linear storyline, with multiple endings according to the choices made by the player.

 Combat has been noted by reviewers to be brutal.
 It uses real-time with pause, as popularized by Infinity Engine games such as Baldur's Gate and Icewind Dale, as well as the more recent Pillars of Eternity.
 The player is encouraged to pause often to take tactical decisions, using the abilities of the different party members.
 While one reviewer noted that he died "repeatedly despite learning how to manage combat", he nevertheless described combat as "strategic" and "fun".